robinkarim/Production-Book/docs/cid/provisioning-devices-with-cloud-id.rst

 .. note:: To ensure a simplified mobile device registration experience the Cloud ID mobile browsing experience is restricted and users can only bind devices using a mobile device.
 Please switch to a desktop device for further device management features, as well as API management features.

+.. note:: If you are an administrator-level user you will also be presented with the option to choose a Product Cloud API when binding devices.
+If you are downloading the Manifest File to manually upload it to your Product Cloud you need to leave the Product Cloud API field blank

 Binding and provisioning using a mobile device and QR code
 """"""""""""""""""""""""""""""""""""""""""""""""""""""""""""

 Some Cloud ID compatible devices will come in a container carrying a QR code.
 Cloud ID offers a one-step onboarding process for devices shipped with a QR code.
 To bind devices that are identified with a QR code, simply scan the QR code with a QR-capable app.
 The QR code contains a link that automatically directs you to the Cloud ID website, and which also automatically populates the Product Batch ID field:

+ABCDEFGHIJKLMON Tahir - please replace with image #A03

 .. image:: ../img/pd-14.png
     :align: center